All Episodes

 Okay.

-All right, let me go through this again.
+Let me go through this again.

-And the purpose of that, of course, long term is to have as many people educated to the fact that we're all overtaxed right now.
+And the purpose of that, of course, long term, is to have as many people educated to the fact that we're all overtaxed right now.

-We do not have an undertaxation problem in this country.
+We do not have an under-taxation problem in this country.

 We are overtaxed.

-The government has no spending discipline whatsoever, and they always come back to us for more money and blame us in either direct or indirect ways.
+They always come back to us for more money and blame us in either direct or indirect ways.

-But I'm gonna use the payroll tax.
+But I'm going to use the payroll tax.

-In this example, you believe, and payrolls, by the way, is FICA on your uh pay stub, if you even see one of those anymore.
+In this example, you believe, and payrolls, by the way, is FICA on your pay stub, if you even see one of those anymore.

-But the popular belief is is that FICA is for Social Security.
+But the popular belief is, is that FICA is for Social Security.

-It's your money, your social security, and that you are taxed a certain amount, up to 120,000, your first hundred and twenty thousand dollars earned every year, and the employer in his benevolence matches your contribution to your own Social Security plan.
+It's your money, your Social Security, and that you are taxed a certain amount up to $120,000, your first $120,000 earned every year.

 When in truth, these are mandated taxes, no different than the income tax, no different than any other tax.